What You Need to Know About Farm and Home Management Advisor

 Job Opportunities for Farm and Home Management Advisors

-There were about 10,400 jobs for Farm and Home Management Advisor in 2016 (in the United States).
+In 2016, there was an estimated number of 10,400 jobs in the United States for Farm and Home Management Advisor.
 New jobs are being produced at a rate of 7.7% which is above the national average.
 The Bureau of Labor Statistics predicts 800 new jobs for Farm and Home Management Advisor by 2026.
-Due to new job openings and attrition, there will be an average of 1,000 job openings in this field each year.
+The BLS estimates 1,000 yearly job openings in this field.

 The states with the most job growth for Farm and Home Management Advisor are Oregon, Washington, and Texas.
 Watch out if you plan on working in Illinois, Wyoming, or Oklahoma.
 These states have the worst job growth for this type of profession.